 Our Alumi, who come from all over the world, have found jobs everyhere.
 Some are working at private entities, public administration, international organizations (eg. FAO, GIZ), ONGS, or as consultants for local or international companies.
 One third of the students got a PhD scholarship and started an academic career.
 Some alumni are now lecturers.

 Mediterranean biomes are mostly present around the Mediterranean Sea but also on several regions of Australia, Africa, US and Brazil.
 Mediterranean ecosystems are extremely frail and unique ecosystems, classified as biodiversity hotspots.

 Their level of biodiversity and genetic variability is extremely high.
 Mediterranean forests are a unique world natural heritage in terms of biological diversity, hosting around 25.000 plant species.

-Mediterranean human populations have always lived in closed contact with M. forests, and these ecosystem have been strongly shaped by their activities.
-M. forests have always provided important services to human populations such as: timber and wood productions for construction and fuel; non wood products such as plant food for human consumption, plant medicines, soap and cosmetics, dyeing and tanning, herbs and spices exudates, utensils, handicrafts, ornamentals forage for cattle, etc.
+Mediterranean human populations have always lived in closed contact with Mediterranean forests, and those have been strongly shaped by their activities.
+M. forests provide important services such as: timber and wood productions for construction and fuel; non wood products such as plant food, plant medicines, soap and cosmetics, dyeing and tanning, herbs and spices exudates, utensils, handicrafts, forage for cattle, etc.

-Further, Mediterranean forest supports other important services with protective, productive and socio-economic functions such as: carbon sequestration, contribution to ecosystem richness or soil and water conservation among others.
+Furthermore, Mediterranean forest supports other important services with protective, productive and socio-economic functions such as: carbon sequestration, contribution to ecosystem richness or soil and water conservation among others

 Mediterranean forests are now seriously threatened by drastic and rapid climate and land use changes, which add to long-standing problems related to desertification processes and forest fires.
 Other problems are associated with the over-exploitation and over-grazing of forest lands.
 It is expected that climate changes will result in the expansion of Mediterranean-like conditions to new areas.